 Does Hegel represent the end of metaphysics?
 No. Does Hegel stand for the consummation of the philosophical tradition?
 No. Does Hegel bring about the completion of dialectical thinking?
 No. Many anti-Hegelians answer yes to the above questions.
 I say no and engage the metaphysical tradition and dialectic differently.

 […] The reason I continue to teach Hegel is because the struggle with Hegel is worth it philosophically.
 I do see green readers fall under his bewitchment.
 I try to offer some philosophical inoculations against false conceptual enchantments.
 But what can one do when someone is infatuated?
 The spell will run its course.
-Or do we need to develop a need area of expertise for treating conceptual possession: philosophical exorcism?
+Or do we need to develop an area of expertise for treating conceptual possession: philosophical exorcism?

 Radical Orthodoxy: Between God and Metaphysics: An Interview with William Desmond